jvkersch/emacs-python/README.md

-Pymacs: a Python module for Emacs
+Emacs-Python: a Python module for Emacs
 =================================

-Pymacs is a very lightweight bridge between Emacs 25 and Python.
+Emacs-Python is a very lightweight bridge between Emacs 25 and Python.
 It provides an Emacs extension module that runs the Python interpreter inside Emacs, so that Python functions can be run transparently from within Emacs.

 Requirements
 ------------

-Pymacs requires a recent build of Emacs (>= 25.1) *with module support enabled*.
+Emacs-Python requires a recent build of Emacs (>= 25.1) *with module support enabled*.
 Most likely, this will involve compiling Emacs from source with the `--with-modules` flag.

-Pymacs also requires Python (2.7; Python 3 support is in the works).
+Emacs-Python also requires Python (2.7; Python 3 support is in the works).

 Building
 --------

 To build, run `make`.
-If there are no errors, you should have a file `pymacs.so` in the `src/` folder.
+If there are no errors, you should have a file `emacs-python.so` in the `src/` folder.

 If you want to build against a non-standard Python interpreter, make sure that the `python-config` script refers to that interpreter before building (by